TestDrive

 The last step we will perform is to remove the corporate info from our device similar to how an organization could remove this info if the device was lost or stolen.

-First, open a web browser and navigate to wsuem.vmtestdrive.com.
+First, open a web browser and navigate to https://testdrive.awmdm.com.
 Log in with your TestDrive username and password.

-You username must adhere to this format: vmwtd.com\username
+You username must adhere to this format: vmwdp.com\username

 Next, ensure you're using the "Device Administrator at World Wide Enterprises" role by checking your account settings in the top right.